Presque Isle State Park

 Presque Isle Canoe and Boat Livery: On Graveyard Pond across from Misery Bay, the boat rental offers canoes, kayaks, small motorboats and pontoon boats for rent.
 The boat livery is open from 8 a.m. to 8 p.m. from Memorial Day through Labor Day and 10 a.m. to 5 p.m .on weekends during mid-April through mid-October.
 For further information call 814-838-3938.

 Recreational Scuba Diving: Recreational scuba diving is permitted in designated waters of Presque Isle State Park.
 Divers must be certified and must register at the park office and receive information on waters open for diving.
-Snorkeling is not permitted in Presque Isle State Park waters.
+Snorkeling is prohibited in Presque Isle State Park waters.

 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.